Maple-Pecan Crusted Chicken Salad is a flavor-packed salad that’s fresh, filling and fabulous!

 Start with the pecans, which form the base of the maple-pecan crusted chicken.
 Toasted nuts taste especially delicious on breaded chicken or fish, as the flavor really pops and they get even more crispy when cooked, so I toasted 1/2 cup pecan pieces in the oven for 5 minutes at 350 degrees then cooled completely.
 Easy.

 Pop the cooled pecans into a food processor then process until fine.
 NOT until the pecans start to turn into pecan butter, but just until they’re like fine crumbs.
 If you don’t have a food processor, chop the pecans up as small as you can.
-The smaller the ‘cans the easier they’ll stick to the chicken!
+The smaller the pecans the better they’ll stick to the chicken!

 Pour the pecan crumbs into a shallow dish then add 1/2 cup panko bread crumbs, 1 teaspoon salt, and 1/2 teaspoon pepper then mix to combine and set aside.